• Skip to main content

 And after years and years of following Jesus, didn’t that seem a bit sad?
 Why couldn’t I get my faith-act together?

+But eventually, over time, I learned that I was reading those verses wrong.
 I was using a negative lens to look at something Jesus was saying with a positive slant.

 “You don’t have to have a HUGE measure of faith,” it seems He was actually telling the disciples.
 “You just need the tiniest bit, the gentlest turn of your heart toward me, the shift of your focus to my face, a miniscule measure of trust in my will.
 Then you will do the impossible.”

-So often we think in bigness.
 “Grow my faith!” like the apostles in Luke requested.
 We want to feel the greatness, the encompassing testimony of giant faith.
 We want to feel the solidness of making sweeping grand motions of belief and see God come through while we stand firm and tall.

 And meanwhile, God so often thinks in shifts and tilts.
 Gentle correction.
 Whispers that move across our skin.

 “Shift your faith, dear one.
-It doesn’t matter how small or how microscopic your faith is, just shift it toward me– tilt your face toward mine– take that fraction of a fraction of trust and put it right here, in my name, and the impossible will happen.”
+It doesn’t matter how small or how microscopic your faith is, just shift it toward me–tilt your face toward mine–take that fraction of a fraction of trust and put it right here, in my name, and the impossible will happen.”

 “Faith the size of a mustard seed,” Jesus said.
 That’s all it takes.